No-Cook Homemade Hot Sauce

 - wiri wiri peppers (optional)

-- Add all the ingredients into a blender and blend until fully combined into a sauce, with no seeds intact or chunks left.
+- Add all the ingredients into a blender or food processor and blend until fully combined into a sauce, with no seeds intact or chunks left.

-- Store in glass mason jars or small bottles in the fridge.
+- Store in a glass mason jar or small bottles in the fridge.

 - Makes about 3-4 small bottles.

 You can control the level of heat of your sauce based on your pepper selection.
 Our first time spicy sauce was on the hot side -especially for me who prefers low heat, so I adjusted it and the recipe.
 Make a sauce have less intense heat with the addition of some bell pepper.

 You really can adjust the heat level to suit your taste, and a make a good hot sauce with a little less heat.
 The scotch bonnet peppers are the very hottest, especially with the seeds and core included.
 For a less fire-y version with a lower spice level, just add more bell pepper, and less scotch bonnets, or try some other milder hot peppers for a more mild hot sauce.